fortenemy/default-project/README.md

 ### First Time Using This?

-1. Read `start.md` completely
+1. Read `init.md` to understand the initialization process
+2. Copy the template to your project directory
+3. **Start new chat and add `@init.md` to context**
-2. Review `ai-dev-tasks/README.md`
+4. Review `ai-dev-tasks/README.md` for workflow details
-3. Look at `memory-template.md` structure
+5. Look at `memory-template.md` structure
-4. Start with a simple project to learn the workflow
+6. Start with a simple project to learn the workflow

 ### Understanding the Workflow